Lost Army of Cambyses: Investigations after 2000

+Helwan University team findings

 In the summer of 2000, a Helwan University geological team, prospecting for petroleum in Egypt's Western Desert, came across well-preserved fragments of textiles, bits of metal resembling weapons, and human remains that it believed to be traces of the Lost Army of Cambyses.
 The Egyptian Supreme Council of Antiquities announced that it would organize an expedition to investigate the site, but released no further information.

+Angelo and Alfredo Castiglioni

-In November 2009, two Italian archaeologists, Angelo and Alfredo Castiglioni, announced the discovery of human remains, tools and weapons which date to the era of the Persian army.
+In November 2009, two Italian archaeologists, Angelo and Alfredo Castiglioni, announced the discovery of human remains, weapons, a sliver bracelet and earrings which date to the era of the Persian army.
 The artefacts were located near Siwa Oasis.

 According to these two archaeologists this is the first archaeological evidence of the story reported by Herodotus.
 While working in the area, the researchers noticed a half-buried pot, some human remains, and what could have been a natural shelter.
 However, these "two Italian archaeologists" presented their discoveries in a documentary film rather than a scientific journal.
-Doubts have been raised because the Castiglioni brothers also happen to be the two film-makers who produced five controversial African shockumentaries in the 1970s (including Addio ultimo uomo, Africa ama, and Africa dolce e selvaggia) which audiences saw unedited footage of the severing of a penis, the skinning of a human corpse, the deflowering of a girl with a stone phallus, and a group of hunters tearing apart an elephant's carcass.
+Doubts have been raised because the Castiglioni brothers also happen to be the two film-makers who produced five controversial African shockumentaries in the 1970s (including Addio ultimo uomo, Africa ama, and Africa dolce e selvaggia).

 The Secretary General of the Egyptian Supreme Council of Antiquities, Zahi Hawass, has said in a press release that media reports of the discovery "are unfounded and misleading" and that "The Castiglioni brothers have not been granted permission by the SCA to excavate in Egypt, so anything they claim to find is not to be believed."

+Petubastis III Dakhla ambush

 As a result of his excavations at the Dakhla Oasis, in 2015 Olaf E. Kaper of the University of Leiden argued that the Lost Army was not destroyed by a sandstorm, but rather ambushed and defeated by a rebel Egyptian pharaoh, Petubastis III.
 Petubastis was later defeated by Cambyses' successor Darius the Great, who purportedly invented the sandstorm story in order to remove Petubastis and his rebellion from Egyptian memory.

+Popular culture

+In Assassin's Creed Origins the Lost Army of Cambyses was found by a scholar just north of Karanis, however, the excavation was abandoned due to the civil war between Cleopatra and Ptolemy and its location was once again lost.

+W.E.
+Johns used the story of the Lost Army in his novel Biggles Flies South.
+Biggles and his companions search for the army’s remains (and find some mummified warriors) but meet descendants of Persian soldiers still living in an oasis in the Libyan desert.